peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ### Step 3: Formatting for Import (`prepare_sf_import.py`)

 This final automated step, handled by `src/prepare_sf_import.py`, formats the 5,000 selected subjects for import into the Solar Fire astrology software.
-It reads the clean data from `adb_filtered_5000.txt`, transforms names and dates into the required format, and assembles a Comma Quote Delimited (CQD) record for each subject.
-The output is `data/intermediate/sf_data_import.txt`.
+To ensure perfect data integrity across the manual software step, the script uses a robust encoding strategy.

+It encodes each subject's unique `idADB` into a compact, human-friendly `Base58` string (e.g., `102076` becomes `2b4L`).
+This encoding, notable for avoiding visually ambiguous characters like `0` vs `O`, is injected into the `ZoneAbbr` field of the import record.
+This allows the unique identifier to be passed through the manual step without ambiguity or data loss.
+The final output is `data/intermediate/sf_data_import.txt`.

 ## Importing to and Exporting from Solar Fire